pymc-devs/pymc/docs/source/developer_guide.rst

 .. math::
     X:=f(x) = \frac{1}{\sigma \sqrt{2 \pi}} \exp^{- 0.5 (\frac{x - \mu}{\sigma})^2}\vert_{\mu = 0, \sigma=1} = \frac{1}{\sqrt{2 \pi}} \exp^{- 0.5 x^2}

-Within a model context, RVs are essentially Theano tensors (more on that below).
+Within a model context, RVs are essentially Aesara tensors (more on that below).
 This is different than TFP and pyro, where you need to be more explicit about the conversion.
 For example: